mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/filterresponsedata/index.md

 ---
 {{AddonSidebar()}}

 Use this function to create a {{WebExtAPIRef("webRequest.StreamFilter")}} object for a request.
 The stream filter gives the web extension full control over the stream, with the ability to monitor and modify the response.
-The `webRequest.StreamFilter` must have an `ondata` listener to process the stream — even if it only implements `filter.write(event.data)` to pass through the stream data — and the extension must call `close()` or `disconnect()` when it has finished monitoring the stream.
+It's the extension's responsibility to write and close or disconnect the stream, as the default behavior is to keep the request open without a response.

 You typically call this function from a `webRequest` event listener.